undebutant/devkit/README.md

 # devkit

-Script and Ansible roles to provision a convenient devkit on Ubuntu :)
+Script and Ansible roles to provision a convenient devkit on Debian / Ubuntu :)

 ## What's inside